EvoNetHIV/Mittler-et-al-TasP-by-Age/Repository/Table3/readme.txt

 Parameter files for Table 3 from the August 2019 version.
+Note that Figures 4 and 5 are summarized in this Table.